 Can I Use Treated Or Painted Wood In A Wood Fire Pit?

 By avoiding the use of treated wood in your wood fire pit, you can protect yourself and your loved ones from the harmful effects of these toxic chemicals.

-See also Can I Use Fire Pit Rocks Or Lava Rocks In Place Of Traditional Logs?
+See also Can I Use A Fire Pit In A Beach Or Coastal Area?

+Can I Use Treated Or Painted Wood In A Wood Fire Pit?